sumanth824/Todo/README.md

 # Todo
-Todo app with CRUD Operations Using Django.
+Todo app with authentication and Crud Operations Using Django.